hermensbas/cmangos-issues-wiki/spell_scripts.md

 Assignment .sql file located in each repo under sql/scriptdev2/spell.sql

 Used to add custom behaviour to any spell.
 List of all available hooks can be found in core in SpellScript.h.
 This file contains a thorough explanation of when they occur.
 There are two types, SpellScript or AuraScript.
+Both auras have a plethora of examples available.
+Almost all variables which are meant to be alterable in spellscripts have an appropriate public function in Spell, Aura and SpellAuraHolder.
+Currently there is no DB equivalent to this system, mainly due to reverse engineering.

 Examples:

 Registering a script works using functions RegisterSpellScript, RegisterAuraScript or RegisterScript(this one is when its both aura and spellscript).
+By searching for these functions its also possible to find hundreds of examples.
 `
 RegisterSpellScript<EntangleFankriss>("spell_entangle_fankriss");
 `